Clearwater Lakes: Permian

 Clearwater West was formed 286.2 ± 2.6 million years ago, in the Early Permian.
 Both Clearwater impact structures also carry different geophysical (natural remanent magnetization) signatures and different geochemical fingerprints of the impacting meteorite in the impact melt of each crater.

-Micro climate
+Microclimate

-Because of its size, Lac à l'Eau Claire can affect the local climate, as attested to by the distribution of plant species.
+Because of its size, Lac Wiyâshâkimî can affect the local climate, as attested to by the distribution of plant species.
 Although the lake's shorelines are populated mainly by boreal species, the flora of the central islands in the western basin of the lake is characteristically arctic, making the islands an arctic enclave.

 National park

 A vast area surrounding the lakes, Richmond Gulf (Lac Guillaume-Delisle), and Iberville Lake (Lac D'Iberville) are part of the 15549 km2 Tursujuq National Park, Quebec's largest national park, opened in 2012.